 They don’t tell you this stuff when they bombard you with images of impossibly cut and defined women, do they?
 They also don’t tell you that the models in those pictures take diuretics (check out the last tip at the end of the article) and restrict water intake, to dehydrate themselves and make their muscles appear more defined.
 Or that every image you see in the media has been photoshopped and altered to better fit the standard image of beauty.
 And don’t even get me started on the fake tans, the strategic posing, the surgical enhancements, the flattering lighting, and the drugs some of these women take.

 I know I’m going to get lots of comments from people who can maintain an uber-lean physique without experiencing health effects.
 That’s great!
 You are very fortunate that your body type has been declared ‘Good and Desirable’ by our culture.
-There are people who are able to maintain weights and body fat levels that classify them as obese and remain healthy, too.
+There are people who are able to maintain weights and body fat levels that classify them as morbidly obese and remain healthy, too.
 Do we glorify them and suggest that all women should aspire to that ideal?
 Of course not.
 Because most of us wouldn’t be healthy if we tried to maintain that physique.
 Just as most of us wouldn’t be healthy at the body fat levels that are being pushed on us by the media and each other.
+Extremes are rarely healthy.

 I no longer appreciate the ‘Strong is the New Skinny’ meme, mostly because it is generally accompanied by images that are unrealistic and unhealthy for most of us.
 I believe in the original intention, the celebration of strength.
 Being strong is great, but you don’t need to be shredded to be strong.
 And you don’t need to be, or look, strong to be healthy.
 The original message has been co-opted, twisted and turned into a marketing tool to sell us a new mythology.
 I’m calling for all of us, even the fitness models and figure competitors, to reject the cultural mythology that there is one standard of beauty and health.
 Stop buying in!
-Stop buying the magazines and the products advertised in them, stop sharing and glorifying the pictures on facebook, stop looking at yourself in the mirror and focusing on the ways you don’t look like what you see in the media.
+Stop buying the magazines that promote only one ideal, stop sharing and glorifying the pictures on facebook, stop looking at yourself in the mirror and focusing on the ways you don’t look like what you see in the media.
 Not even the models in those pictures look that way in real life.
 Health first.
 If you end up looking ripped because you’ve adopted a healthy lifestyle, great!
 And if when you are healthy you don’t end up ripped, join the club.
 It won’t be easy to change the way we think.
 I admit, I really like the way I look now!
 There’s a part of me that wants to say ‘screw my health!’ and stay here, or even lose a little more!
 We are so brainwashed that even when confronted with evidence that what we’re doing is dangerous, we still are tempted to keep doing it because of the positive reinforcement we get from society.
 I hate it, and want better for my daughters.
 I want better for myself.
 I want better for all of you!
 We all deserve better than this, and to be loved just the way we are.

 Did you enjoy this post?
 Join the discussion on facebook!
 Click here.